appconditioner/SublimeWebDavSync/README.md

 }
 ```

-Open this file with Sublime Text 2 and from now on all files in your ```/path/to/your/project/root``` directory are automatically uploaded to ```yourwebdavhost.com/path/to/your/webdav/root``` each time you save it in Sublime Text2.
+Open this file with Sublime Text 2 and from now on all files in your ```/path/to/your/project/root``` directory are automatically uploaded to ```yourwebdavhost.com/path/to/your/webdav/root``` each time you save it there.
 If folders do not exist on the server, they will be created, before the file is uploaded there.

 **For example:**